 CarPlay needs location information from the vehicle so that the map's app works well.
 Speed and GNSS information can be provided.

 Every vehicle needs to know its speed.
 Speed information is used by iPhone for dead reckoning and is critical if the vehicle does not have a GPS or GLONASS receiver.
 GNSS information includes latitude and longitude if the vehicle has that capability.

 Satellite location information from the vehicle is used in addition to the iPhone's sensors to determine the location of the user.
 This data from the vehicle may be better since a larger antenna can be integrated into the car.

 This is the recommended configuration since it will result in the best maps user experience.
 Sending satellite location information to iPhone is required if the vehicle has the technology on board.

 GNSS information is also required for any system supporting wireless CarPlay since it's more likely that the phone will be in a pocket, bag, or somewhere where the phone itself has poor reception.

 What are the requirements for connecting an iPhone to the head unit?
 Apple CarPlay supports both wired and wireless connections.
 We're excited about the addition of wireless CarPlay since it offers a very convenient experience for customers.
 Users can leave their phones in pockets and bags, which is especially nice on a short drive.

 Let's first talk about wired connections.

+USB is used here, and all audio, video, and control information is sent over USB.
+Your head unit will need to support a USB role swap.
 The head unit will switch from a USB host to a USB device.